 9.)
 Females lay between 4 – 7 eggs each brood.
 They can have up to 2 broods a season.

 10.)
 Like other owls, incubation begins when the first egg is laid.
 The hatching is always asynchronous.
-This means that each egg hatches 30 days after it was laid, so the smallest chick in a brood will be 2 weeks younger than its oldest brother or sister.
+This means that each egg hatches up to 30 days after it was laid, so the smallest chick in a brood will be 2 weeks younger than its oldest brother or sister.

 Now a Short Barn Owl Video!